0 User Reviews

 Leave a Review - Step 3Thanks for your review!

 Alternative Choices for You

-TigerVPN operates from the Slovakian capital Bratislava.
-Slovakia is a great country for a VPN provider to be operating from.
-This is because the Slovak Constitutional Court recently ruled that any mass surveillance of citizens is unconstitutional.
+TigerVPN operates from the Slovakian capital, Bratislava.
+Slovakia is a great country for a VPN to operate from because the Slovak Constitutional Court previously ruled that the mass surveillance of citizens is unconstitutional.
 TigerVPN is a well-rounded VPN with the following premium features:

 - No usage logs

 - Apps for Windows, Mac, iOS, and Android

 - OpenVPN, IPSec L2TP and PPTP encryption options

 - Shimo VPN Manager software (free with the yearly plan only)